 Incorrect.
-Refraining to call on the student when they raise their hand deprives them of the opportunity to participate in class discussion, develop and refine their ideas, and contribute to peer learning.
+Not calling on the student when they raise their hand deprives them of the opportunity to participate in class discussion, develop and refine their ideas, and contribute to peer learning.
 This hinders equal access to education.

 Correct.
 Depriving the student of the opportunity to participate in class discussion hinders their ability to express, develop, and refine their views.
-As a first step, don't be ashamed to respectfully ask the student one or more times to repeat their statement because you couldn't understand them.
-If the issue persists, have a frank conversation in private with the student and express that while you really want to interact with them and involve them in class conversation, you're still having a hard time understanding them.
-The key here is to convey that you genuinely care and build a sense of mutual trust.
-On the basis of this, you can ask the student to speak more slowly, point them to ESL resources on campus, and ask them if they think there's anything else you can do to give them the space and time to convey their ideas in section.
+The GSI should not feel ashamed to respectfully ask the student one or more times to repeat their statement.
+If the issue persists, the GSI can have a frank conversation in private with the student and express that while the GSI really wants to interact with them and involve them in class conversation, the GSI is still having a hard time understanding the student.
+The key here is for the GSI to convey that they genuinely care and build a sense of mutual trust.
+On this basis, the GSI can ask the student to speak more slowly, point them to resources on campus for multilingual students, and ask them if there's anything else the GSI can do to include them in section discussions.